yifeimichelle/PEGrid/README.md

 * `CH4`: corresponds to an atom listed in data/forcefields/UFF.csv
 * `IRMOF-1`: corresponds to crystal structure file data/structures/IRMOF-1.cssr

-I recommend using the IJulia notebook.
 The code will print off the progress of the grid writing every 10%.
 Be patient, as computing fine grids and/or large unit cells lead to long computation times.

 ### Parallel implementation